Nike-Database-It/Review-Service/README.md

 - npm test to run jest unit test suite for all components

 ## Acknowledgements
-- Thanks to everyone on the Nike-Datase-ir team for builing awesome modules.
+- Thanks to everyone on the Nike-Datase-It team for builing awesome modules!